 Asphalt Shingle Weight and Tonnage Planning

-Roofers know three-tab averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment is added.
+The three-tab shingle averages 250 pounds a square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before adding the underlayment.
 How does that translate to a 10-yard?
-The hooklift truck delivers, routes, and routes again, but the weight limit caps each haul-out to one trip without overage fees.
+The hooklift truck hauls it in one route, but we cap the weight limit so it never rides high or shifts on the way to the landfill.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition